leematthewshome/robotAI_python3/README.md

 sudo pip3 install serial    #this fails...will impact robot operation

-sudo pip3 install pytz      #this fails...need to eliminate need for it in time.py

 # Instructions to install This Robot AI software

 Download the code from this site and unzip.
 Rename the resulting folder RobotAI3.